-It’s understandable why this would happen – as a new mom myself, I know how demanding the role of parenthood is.
-Children take an enormous amount of our time and energy.
-Much of this is an unavoidable reality.
-Children are entirely dependent on us to care for them, keep them safe, teach them, and help them develop into fully-functioning, responsible adults.
-It’s a big job.
-Our culture, within the past couple of decades, hasn’t helped the situation: we seem to now be overcompensating for generations past that weren’t child-centered enough.
-When a child enters the picture, we suddenly feel enormous pressure to meet society’s definition of a “good parent,” which involves devoting an immense amount of time and energy carefully constructing the “perfect” childhood for our children, characterized by enriching activities that “ensure” they develop into well-rounded individuals (check out our article, How to Stop Being a Helicopter Parent).
-We’re expected to, at minimum, shuffle our kids to sports practices, science camps, and church activities, if not being active participants in them ourselves.
-In addition, I’ve noticed that many parents then tend to feel guilty for their children being so overscheduled, that they try to compensate by doing things for their children, such as household chores, that the children can and should be doing for themselves.
+Our culture hasn’t helped the situation either!
+Within the past couple of decades, we seem to be overcompensating for previous generations that weren’t child-centered enough.
+When a child enters the picture, we suddenly feel enormous pressure to meet society’s definition of a “good parent.”
+We are expected to devote an immense amount of time and energy to carefully constructing the “perfect” childhood for our children.
+This includes providing a variety of enriching activities to “ensure” they develop into well-rounded individuals (check out our article, How to Stop Being a Helicopter Parent).
+There is an expectation for parents to shuffle kids to sports practices, science camps, social events with friends, and church activities.
+We may even be active participants in those activities ourselves.
+In addition, I’ve noticed that as a result of the demands on the child, many parents tend to feel guilty for their children being over-scheduled.
+In turn, they try to compensate by reducing household responsibilities…the very thing found to promote professional success!

-I know you’re probably thinking, “that all sounds great, but, well, easier said than done.”
-And you’re right.
-It is easier said than done; however, that doesn’t mean that the tough choices won’t be worth it.
-Below are some tangible steps you can take to help you reclaim your marriage for yourself (and your spouse):
+I know you’re probably thinking, “that all sounds great, but easier said than done.”
+And you’re right!
+It is one thing to say it but another thing to do it!
+However, that doesn’t mean that the tough choices won’t be worth it.
+Below are some tangible steps you can take to help you reclaim your marriage.

 How to Quickly Reclaim Your Child-Centered Marriage